polimi-ispl/2024-music-plc-challenge/README.md

 Please notice that **technical reports will <ins>not</ins> be included in the Symposium Proceedings**.
 Nevertheless, authors are warmly encouraged to submit a regular IS² 2024 paper outlining their PLC method.
 Regular papers will undergo the normal peer-review process, whereas technical reports will not.

-**Paper acceptance and registration to the conference are not required for taking part in the 2024 Music Packet Loss Concealment Challenge.**
+<ins>**Paper acceptance and registration to the conference are not required for taking part in the 2024 Music Packet Loss Concealment Challenge.**</ins>

 ### Official Templates
 For drafting the 2-page technical report, please use the same LaTeX and Word template as of regular IS² papers.
 Official templates can be found here: [IEEE conference templates](https://www.ieee.org/conferences/publishing/templates.html)

 ## Evaluation Rules
 ### Blind Test Set
-The blind test set consists of several single-channel audio clips in a 16bit-44.1kHz wav format.
+The blind test set consists of 162 single-channel audio files in a 16bit-44.1kHz wav format.
 Every file consists of a short clip of a closed-miked solo-instrument performance.
-The dataset will comprise various acoustic instruments, including strings, brass instruments, bass, and classical guitar.
+The dataset comprises various acoustic instruments, including strings, brass instruments, double bass, and classical guitar.

 The audio clips are artificially degraded by dropping packets according to predetermined “packet traces,” i.e., text files containing a string of binary digits: 0 if a packet was correctly received and 1 if the packet was lost.
 Every digit in a packet trace corresponds to 512 samples.
 Traces do not contain explicit temporal information, and the packet rate is implicitly determined by the audio sampling rate.